 You may also read the related articles by Jenny Fredriksson (in Swedish) and Maria C Hansson) (in Swedish).
 Read about the regulation of body temperature in mammals on another page (in Swedish).

 Note: You might ask why the fat depots of the dromedary camel are situated on the back of the animal, not all around the body as in seals and whales.
 An additional function of the hump is possibly to insulate the camel from solar radiation.
 The desert sun certainly shines mainly from above.
-Fat-containing adipose tissue is suitable for insulatory purposes, because fat conducts heat slower than water.
+Fat-containing adipose tissue is suitable for insulating purposes, because fat conducts heat slower than water.
 Also blood flow can be very low in adipose tissue, because the fatty deposits do not need oxygen.
-This might further contribute to the possible insulatory function of the hump.
+This might further contribute to the possible insulating function of the hump.
 The dromedary camel is also equipped with a very thick fur on its back while the fur is thinner elsewhere.
-The thick dorsal fur provides isolation from the heat of the sun, while the thin fur allows for heat loss from other parts of the body.
+The thick dorsal fur provides insulation from the heat of the sun, while the thin fur allows for heat loss from other parts of the body.

 The text has been updated and enlarged in 2013 by Dr Anders Lundquist (senior lecturer at the Department of Biology, Lund University, Sweden).